 The following table lists the sequence of behaviors you should expect to see and/or hear as you connect the first power cable to a normally operating K2 Summit 3G system.
-If you observe behaviors other than those listed, refer to related topics in "K2 Summit Production Client Service Manual" to investigate potential problems.
+If you observe behaviors other than those listed, refer to related topics in this document to investigate potential problems.

 In this time On the K2 Summit 3G system front panel or chassis, look/listen for the following If not, refer to the following.
 0 seconds Power supply fans go on and stay on.
-Power supply problems on page 79 Power on LED goes on and stays on.
+Power supply problems on page 81 Power on LED goes on and stays on.
 Drive busy LED goes on then off.
-Media disk problems on page 84
+Media disk problems on page 86